jakewdr/effectual/README.md

 ## When not to use this

 - The python package requires access to specific files like [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging#windows-pyinstaller-auto-py-to-exe) and [Pillow](https://python-pillow.org/)
-- Incredibly version specific code, for example something that won't run on a slightly different version, this is because the user will need to have the exact same python version
+- Incredibly version specific code, for example something that won't run on a slightly different python version

 ## Setup